Are you excited about promoting your art on Pinterest?

 Before we start I would like to talk about a sure way you can become successful in selling your art online.
 The simple answer is developing a content marketing strategy (blogging) that will attract your target audience (people who are interested in your artistic style).

-If you want to speed up the growth of your blog take the 28 Day Blogging Challenge for Visual artists.
+If you want to speed up your blog’s growth, take the 28 Day Blogging Challenge for Visual artists.

 After you have your blog up and running and a content marketing strategy in place you will want to learn how to increase blog traffic fast.